fireandlion/onedayonebook/_books/the-greedy-dog.md

 ---
 # Only fill in page metadata here.
 # The page content is auto-filled from it.
-title: ""
+title: "The Greedy Dog"
-description: ""
+description: "Dog loves his friend Cat, but he loves to eat even more!
+How long will Cat put up with her greedy friend before something goes wrong?"
 contributors:
-  writer: ""
+  writer: "Nokuthula Ndlovu"
-  illustrator: ""
+  illustrator: "Cclaire Ingram"
-  designer: ""
+  designer: "Karma Bosman and Riaan Coetzee"
-  editor: ""
+  editor: "Katherine Hofmeyr"
   publisher: ""
   other: ""
 original-language: ""